vialabdusp/planning-representation/w03_photoshop_render/photoshoptutorial.md

 8. Now Choose the "dark" layer and use the gradient tool to color it dark green (nearly black), and repeat steps 4-6.
 9. Choose the "dark" mask and use the gradient tool (g), radial option, to create an "Instagram effect" where the edges/less important information is darker and the focus area is lighter.

-## 07 Light Effects
+## Light Effects

-When the image is final and you want to add one final touch, that's the time for a light effect.
+When the image is final and you want to add one final touch, add a final light effect.

-1. Create a new group named "render" and place all the layers you've worked on so far in this group.
+1. Create a new group named "perspective" and place all the layers you've worked on so far in this group.
 2. duplicate group by dragging it to the "new layer" icon at the bottom of the layer menu.
 3. right click on the duplicate layer and merge layers, name the new layer "light effect".
-4. In the top tab: Filter ->Render -> Lighting Effect.
+4. In the top tab: Filter -> Render -> Lighting Effect.
 Choose the effect you want.
 5. Play with this layer's opacity to see what's the best fit for the render.